 The John H. and Thomas Conner Museum of Antique Printing is a working print shop of period presses of the 1800s, located on the grounds of the Southern Indiana Center for the Arts.
 Visitors will see a hands-on timeline, different types of papers, be able to follow the history of printing and see printing presses in action.
 Please call ahead to arrange a special tour for groups.
 The Conner Print Museum is located at 2001 N Ewing St in Seymour.
 It is open Noon-5 p.m. on Tuesdays-Fridays and 11 a.m.-3 p.m. on Saturdays.
 812-522-2278

-The Jackson County History Center comprises both the Historical Society and the Genealogical Society.
-The Historical museum is open from 9 a. m. to 11 a. m.
+The Jackson County History Center comprises the Historical Society, the Genealogical Society and the Pioneer Village.
+The Historical museums are open from 9 a. m. to 11 a. m.
 Tuesday and Thursday and by appointment.

 The Genealogical Library offers family histories, cemetery records and information for those researching family ties.
 The library is open Monday, Tuesday and Friday from 9 a.m. to 4 p.m.; Thursday 9 a.m. to 8 p.m., except holidays and/or by appointment if your residence is over 50 miles away.